yquest/tutorials/frontend-3/readme.md

 - *loadList* to call backend and load the data to the store

 #### axios
-Axios it's a web client, in our case scenario allow us to call a rest web-service and collect the necessary data to fill the fourth card list.
+Axios it's a web client, in our case scenario allow us to call a rest web-service and load the the necessary data **asynchronously** to fill the fourth card list.
 ```javascript
 function loadList(e: React.MouseEvent) {
   e.preventDefault();